Krishna1408/apache-tomcat-automation/README.md

 To Integrate packer with Ansible:
 1. The ansible code is copied ino the playbook directory inside Create AMI directory
 2. The ansible provisioner is then used to integrate ansible with packer.
+3. Once a system is created with AMI the apache & tomcat services will be up and running.

 ### Ansible Playbook to install and configure apache & tomcat